Sizing for the NAM Server is determined mainly by the type of analysis required for your deployment.

 For more information, see Configuring ADS scalability options.

 Compare your expected NAM Server requirements with the capacity and sizing limits to gauge whether capacity problems are likely to occur.

 Compare the number of sessions, users, operations, servers, and locations with NAM Server limits and anticipate that memory will be consumed faster if your environment has atypical characteristics such as many more URLs than users.
-In less typical cases, especially when there are many URLs, sites, or reporting groups, the cache limits can be reached earlier.
+In less typical cases, especially when there are many URLs or sites, the cache limits can be reached earlier.

 Determine the SQL database server to be used.

 SQL I/O disk performance is the greatest capacity limiting factor for the NAM Server.
 Do not offload the SQL database from the NAM Server machine to another server unless the other server offers faster disk I/O speed and, if the other server is shared, the effective available I/O on the other machine is at least the same as that of the local hardware.
 For more information, see SQL Server offload - advantages and disadvantages.

 Additional steps for planning of NAM Server sizing